apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

     Index           ::= "[" ( Expression | "?" ) "]"

 Components of complex types in the data model are accessed via path expressions.
-Path access can be applied to the result of a SQL++ expression that yields an instance of  a complex type, e.g., a record or array instance.
-For records, path access is based on field names.
+Path access can be applied to the result of a SQL++ expression that yields an instance of  a complex type, e.g., a object or array instance.
+For objects, path access is based on field names.
 For arrays, path access is based on (zero-based) array-style indexing.
 SQL++ also supports an "I'm feeling lucky" style index accessor, [?], for selecting an arbitrary element from an array.
  Attempts to access non-existent fields or out-of-bound array elements produce the special value `MISSING`.

-The following examples illustrate field access for a record, index-based element access for an array, and also a composition thereof.
+The following examples illustrate field access for a object, index-based element access for an array, and also a composition thereof.

 ##### Examples